 We’re going to start with how I became a Christian.
 At other points in my life, I might have said my conversion story is boring.
 In my life, all the exciting stuff where I really grew came after that.
 But any theologian (i.e. you, whether you like it or not), could recognize after just a touch of study, there’s no such thing as a boring conversion (see here for a sweet Adam4d comic on that).

 I grew up going to church and the like.
-It was normal.
+It was normal, at least by white church kid standards.
 Boring.
 But normal.
 I had a few Christian friends.
 A few not-so-Christian friends.
 I was a pretty standard church kid, at least from my experience; I guess.

 As I got a bit older, I still went through the motions, at least when people were watching.
 When the people watching weren’t Christians, I molded to them.
 I was like water.
 I just filled whatever environment I was in.
 I had/have the phenomenal ability to say what someone wants me to say and act the way I’m supposed to act.